kwal0203/RedTeamGO/README.md

 - **Customizable Framework:** Supports user-defined testing parameters and adversarial strategies.

 ## Use Cases
-- Identifying vulnerabilities in large language models.
+- Identifying vulnerabilities in LLMs.
 - Evaluating the robustness of LLMs against adversarial inputs.
 - Ensuring compliance with ethical and safety standards.